sparkney/danceguide/index.md

 Just download the SparkneyDance30.jar file and put it in your calss path.
 TODO:Link

 # How to begin
-The quickest way to try it out, just fire up a JSP-page and do some dancing.
+The quickest way to try it out, just fire up a JSP-page and do some Dancing.

 ```
 <%@page import="com.sparkney.dance.core.*" %>